mingzhang-yin/mingzhang-yin.github.io/index.md

   <p>
   I am an upcoming fourth year Ph.D. student at
   <a href="https://www.utexas.edu">The University of Texas at Austin</a> , <a href="https://stat.utexas.edu">Department of Statistics and Data Sciences</a>
-  where I am fortunately to be advised by
+  where I am fortunately to be supervised by
   <a href="https://mingyuanzhou.github.io">Prof. Mingyuan Zhou</a> and work with   <a href="https://psarkar.github.io"> Prof. Purnamrita Sarkar </a>.
 Before coming to UT, I received B.S. in mathematics at <a href="http://www.fudan.edu.cn/en/"> Fudan University</a>.
   I am broadly interested in statistical machine learning and Bayesian methods.
 Some of my interests are
   <p>